h03h177/TeleDeath/README.md

 # TeleDeath
-TeleDeath tool for ban telegram account/channel with built-in infinty proxy servers and built apis keys for worldwide attack!
+TeleDeath tool for ban telegram account/channel with built-in infinty proxy servers and built-in apis keys for worldwide attack!

 to take the tool you have to dm me on telegram or instagram